 - October 2021

-We are delighted that Timnit Gebru will be speaking in October 2021.
+We are delighted that Timnit Gebru will be speaking on Tuesday, October 5, 2021, at 4:00PM, PST.
 Dr. Gebru is an important voice in AI and an advocate for diversity in technology.
 She is the cofounder of Black in AI, a place for sharing ideas, fostering collaborations and discussing initiatives to increase the presence of Black people in the field of Artificial Intelligence.
 Her talk title is "The hierarchy of knowledge in machine learning & related fields and its consequences".
-The seminar will include an extended Q&A session where Dr. Gebru will answer questions related to her research and her own journey into science.
+The seminar, which will take place via Zoom, will include an extended Q&A session where Dr. Gebru will answer questions related to her research and her own journey into science.

 - April 28, 2021